Accla/graphulo/README.md

 * `tableName`
 * `username`
 * `password` Anyone who can read the Accumulo table config or log files will see the password in plaintext.
+* `authorizations` Authorizations to use in the Scanner in serialized form, e.g. from `authorizations.serialize()`
+* `diter.*` Encapsulated form of a DynamicIteratorSetting.
+See the code for how to use.
-* `iter.7` Class name of an iterator to place on the remote table scan, running on the remote Accumulo server at the specified priority.
+These encoded iterators are placed on the remote table scan, running on the remote Accumulo server at an encoded priority.
-Run as many as desired, each with its own priority.
-* `iter.7.OPTION_NAME` An option supplied to a remote iterator.
+These also encode iterator options for each iterator.

 ##### TwoTableIterator
 * `A. ... ` All the options of RemoteSourceIterator, to read table A from a remote Accumulo table.